' tab allows the user to set Sound, Logo and Video/Audio codec.

 - 48,000 Hz: The standard audio sampling rate used by professional digital video equipment

 - MPEG-1 L2: MP2 (MPEG-1 Audio Layer II) is a lossy audio compression format and it is a dominant standard for audio broadcasting.
-Most media players and YouTube are supporting MP2 audio format (MP3 is much more popular for PC).
+Most media players and YouTube support the MP2 audio format (MP3 is much more popular for PC).
 MP2 has a good compression rate, small file size and uses much lower CPU usage than PCM.

 Bitrate represents the amount of information.